Whyzanet/WhyzaGC/README.md

 ESPSoftwareSerial, Tlog, NTPClient, Adafruit_GFX, Adafruit_SH110X, Adafruit Feather OLED, Adafrui NeoPixel ( ESP32 ), Uptime Library, CircularBuffer.

-The following libraries will need to be downloaded:
+The following libraries will need to be downloaded to your library directory:

 movingAvg: